momochi000/typewar/README.md

 + At battle end, should display a battle over scene
 + At some point keyboard input stops being handled

-#### Switch to postgres to prepare for heroku deploy
 #### BUG: when a fragment that you're currently typing goes off screen, it never
-  releases the keyboard focus (need to unbind)
+  * releases the keyboard focus (need to unbind)
 #### BUG: there is a bug where the input manager stops accepting inputs.
-  Try to trigger this bug and investigate.
+  * Try to trigger this bug and investigate.
 This may be related to not releasing keyboard focus.
+#### BUG: player/enemy health switches places.
+  * Whoever takes more damage appears on the right
 #### use different attack animation from slime (something more visible)
 #### Tweak balance so that text flies at the player more smoothly (from the npc)
 #### Hook up the player character to retrieve data from the server including
   a vocabulary
 #### Gather stats on player typing.
-    Create an object for each keypress with a timestamp.
+  * Create an object for each keypress with a timestamp.
 Send back to server and save.
 #### Get a simple library of text in there to test actual typing.
 #### Rework npc slime sprite